 The problem with automated feeders is that they have a lot more moving parts.
 You have to check up on them to make sure they’re still working properly.
 If you have a specific place you want to hunt this year and want to get your deer used to feeding there, an automated feeder might be a better bet.

 Your goal is to feed deer, but they aren’t going to be the only animals interested.
 Animals like squirrels and mice can be a big problem because they’re small enough to get up into the feeder.
 Varmint guards prevent this.
-If you live in an area with a lot of other wildlife, it might be wise to get a feeder with a varmint guard.
+If you live in an area with a lot of other wildlife, it might be wise to get a feeder that’s varmint proof!

 Programmability is one of the biggest advantages of modern professional feeders.
 One reason you’re probably using feeders is to form habits in your herd, and this is difficult if you can’t feed them at exactly the same time every day.
 Good feeders let you set exactly how often they release feed per day and how much.
 Some highly programmable feeders even let you program which days of the week they feed on.